-127 See 28 U.S.C.
-1350 (describing justiciable actions as those brought "by an alien for tort only, committed in violation of the law of nations").
+&lt;sup>127 See 28 U.S.C.
+1350 (describing justiciable actions as those brought "by an alien for tort only, committed in violation of the law of nations . . . .").

-The first prong of the proposed framework inquires whether the alleged tort occurred in U.S. territory.128 Where this is the case, the inquiry need not go further because the U.S. has a clear interest in adjudicating the claim, and jurisdiction under the ATS would be satisfied.
-If the alleged tort did not occur in U.S. territory, the second prong of the framework asks whether the defendant is an American national.129 Where the defendant is an American national, the U.S. similarly has an interest in adjudicating the claim.
-These first two prongs are drawn directly from Justice Breyer's concurrence in Kiobel and "extends jurisdiction where it is not likely to be controversial," that is, to uniquely American interests.130
+The first prong of the proposed framework inquires whether the alleged tort occurred in U.S. territory.
+Where this is the case, the inquiry need not go further because the U.S. has a clear interest in adjudicating the claim, and jurisdiction under the ATS would be satisfied.
+If the alleged tort did not occur in U.S. territory, the second prong of the framework asks whether the defendant is an American national.
+Where the defendant is an American national, the U.S. similarly has an interest in adjudicating the claim.
+These first two prongs are drawn directly from Justice Breyer's concurrence in Kiobel and "extends jurisdiction where it is not likely to be controversial," that is, to uniquely American interests.

 The proposed framework's third prong, however, departs from Justice Breyer's test.
-Justice Breyer's third prong would find jurisdiction proper where "the defendant's conduct substantially and adversely affects an important American national interest."131 This prong is insufficient for several reasons.
+Justice Breyer's third prong would find jurisdiction proper where "the defendant's conduct substantially and adversely affects an important American national interest."
+This prong is insufficient for several reasons.
 First, the vagueness of terms like "substantially" and "important" open Justice Breyer's test up to the same criticisms as the majority's touch and concern test.
 Such subjective language offers little guidance to courts applying the test.
-Second, this prong's emphasis on the effect of the conduct rather than
+Second, this prong's emphasis on the effect of the conduct rather than the conduct itself also allows for a subjective interpretation that is inconsistent with the statute's focus on the offense itself.

-128 See Kiobel, 569 U.S. at 127 (Breyer, J., concurring) (declining the presumption against extraterritoriality as applied to the ATS in favor of a three-pronged analysis, the first prong of which would find jurisdiction where "the alleged tort occurs on American soil.").
+&lt;sup>128 See Kiobel, 569 U.S. at 127 (Breyer, J., concurring) (declining the presumption against extraterritoriality as applied to the ATS in favor of a three-pronged analysis, the first prong of which would find jurisdiction where "the alleged tort occurs on American soil.").

-129 Id. (noting jurisdiction under the ATS may also lie where the defendant is an American national).
+&lt;sup>129 Id. (noting jurisdiction under the ATS may also lie where the defendant is an American national).

-130 Moe, supra note 119, at 265-66.
+&lt;sup>130 Moe, supra note 119, at 265-66.

-131 Kiobel, 569 U.S. at 127 (Breyer, J., concurring).
+&lt;sup>131 Kiobel, 569 U.S. at 127 (Breyer, J., concurring).